-Let’s begin the new year with a lesson to the women in the audience who have heterosexual relationships and need some tips on how to handle the inferior male half of the species.
+Let’s begin the new year with a lesson for the women in the audience who have heterosexual relationships and need some tips on how to handle the inferior male half of the species.
 I will use a recent, real-life example to demonstrate.

 When I told my dad I was going to open 2018 with a review of Electric Warrior, his response was positively apoplectic.